 Growth investment strategy looks at the growth potential of a company.
-When a company that has expected earning growth that is higher than companies in the same industry or the market as a whole, it will attract the growth investors who are seeking to maximize their capital gain.
+When a company that has expected earnings growth that is higher than companies in the same industry or the market as a whole, it will attract the growth investors who seek to maximize their capital gain.
 They buy when things are good and hope that they remain good.

 Buy and hold

 This strategy involves buying company shares or funds and hold them for a long period.
 It is a long-term investment strategy, based on the concept that in the long run equity markets give a good rate of return despite periods of volatility or decline.

 This viewpoint also holds that market timing, that one can enter the market on the lows and sell on the highs, does not work or does not work for small investors, so it is better to simply buy and hold.

 This strategy involves investing in stocks with a strong record of earnings and dividends.
 Well-established dividend-paying companies will aim to increase their dividend payment each year.
 Dividend aristocrats are those who make an increase for 25 consecutive years.
 Investors who reinvest the dividends are able to benefit from the compounding of their investment over the longer term.